Rootie/LEDCoCa/README.md

 file `K.txt` to the `images` directory.
 Copy the videos from step 2 to the `images` directory.

-Then, for each video, you need to find the **frame offset** when the first LED is lit.
-Also the exact **frame count** each LED is lit is needed.
-To do this you can use the script `util/extract_video_frames.py`.
-This will extract the first 150 frames of each video into the subdirectory `images_scaled` in the project directory.
-Save the data in a textfile named like the video but with a `.txt` extension.
-The **first line** should be the **frame offset**.
-The second line should be the **frame count**.
-It is recommended the get an avarage over multiple LEDs to get an exact value wich may also contain some delays when setting the LEDs.

 Your direcotry structure should now look like:

 - Project_root
   - images
     - K.txt
     - video1.mp4
-    - video1.txt
     - video2.mp4
-    - video2.txt

 Finally you can run the actual reconstruction.